A couple weeks ago, Kansas City Chiefs were 9-0 and their fans were arguing their team was the best in football.

 After all the Chargers' late-game collapses this season, they were due for a win like this.

 The loss is a tough one for the Chiefs, who were 9-1 after the loss to the Broncos and right in the mix for the AFC West title.
 Kansas City is still in the mix for the AFC West, but lost a lot of its margin for error with the tough defeat.
-The Chiefs' offense took advantage of the Chargers' terrible defense to score 38 points, but Kansas City's defense struggled after top pass rushers Justin Houston and Tamba Hali were knocked out of the game with injuries in the first half.
-If those two miss some time, the Chiefs won't be the same team, and it'll be especially tough against Peyton Manning and the Broncos next week.
+The Chiefs' offense took advantage of the Chargers' terrible defense to score 38 points, but Kansas City's defense really struggled after top pass rushers Justin Houston and Tamba Hali were knocked out of the game with injuries in the first half.
+If those two miss some time the Chiefs won't be the same team, and it'll be especially tough against Peyton Manning and the Broncos next week.

 The Chiefs can still win the division, get a bye and host a playoff game or two.
 But after Sunday's loss, their chances of doing that might ride on beating the Broncos next week.